What are the Uses of CELL Color A1 in Excel? (3 Examples)

 Cell color info

-You can test the formula for any color-formatted negative values and it always returns 1.
+Test this formula for any color-formatted negative values, and it consistently returns 1.

 Conditional formatting